scholarworks/sipity/README.md

 Find out more about [Sipity's Policies](https://github.com/ndlib/sipity/blob/master/app/policies/sipity/policies.rb)

-### Services
+### Repositories

 Of particular note is the Sipity::Repository class.
 Here are methods for interacting with the persistence layer; either by way of commands or queries.

-Find out more about [Sipity's Services](https://github.com/ndlib/sipity/blob/master/app/repositories/sipity/repository.rb)
+Find out more about [Sipity's Repositories](https://github.com/ndlib/sipity/blob/master/app/repositories/sipity/repository.rb)

 ### Runners